pcardotatgit/XDR_create_incident_with_python/README.md

 ## Delete the XDR Demo Incident and sithing

-In order to clean up everything just run the
+In order to clean up everything into XDR, just run the

     python 2-delete_XDR_demo_data.py

+This script delete every Incident, Sightings, Judgments, relationships which have their source = XDR_Demo

 ## Required fields for every objects